Supported Formats

 Private Repositories

-To view the HTML index in a browser for private repositories, use TOKEN as the username and your entitlement token as the password when prompted for authentication.
+When accessing the HTML index in a browser for private repositories, you will be prompted for authentication.
+Enter token as the username and your entitlement token or API key as the password to view the index.

 Upstream Proxying / Caching